 This post sets out our rules for contribution to the Blog.
 Please read them carefully and take note before submitting.
 For the latest blog guideline updates, please check https://grojil.org/blog/guidelines/.

 We are happy to accept unsolicited posts.
 Blog posts must be relevant to a current issue in any field of International Law, whether that be human rights or climate law, arbitration or international criminal law.

 In addition, to be published, a post will need to a) be written in good English, with a clear and concise structure, b) be of high academic quality, c) explore issues from a substantive and not purely descriptive point of view and d) comply with our style guidelines (see below).
 In general, we only accept contributions from authors who have completed a master’s or comparable degree, but we are willing to make exceptions to this rule on a case-by-case basis if the quality of the post justifies doing so.

-To submit a post for potential publication, please email Woodman Dickinson at firstname.lastname@example.org.
-We will reply with a decision on the contribution within 2-3 days.
+To submit a post for potential publication, please email the Executive Blog Editor at email@example.com.
+We will shortly reply with a decision on the contribution.
 Time sensitive contributions may also be assessed more quickly.
 If the nature of your post requires doing so, please indicate this in your email.